Ford Theatre, Washington DC © Ingfbruno

 Opening times: Opening times vary day to day - check the website for details.

-Admission: Ticket prices vary for tours and performances.
+Admission: Ticket prices vary for tours, performances and museum admission.
+See official website for details.